OpenWebAdvocacy/website/src/ja/posts/tim-berners-lee-on-apples-browser-engine-ban-and-web-apps.md

 ---
-title: "Sir Tim Berners-Lee Discusses Apple’s Browser Engine Ban and Web Apps"
+title: Tim Berners-Lee On Apple’s Browser Engine Ban and Web Apps
 date: '2025-11-13'
-tags: ['Policy', 'Apple', 'UK', 'EU', 'Japan', 'USA', 'Australia']
+tags:
+  - Policy
+  - Apple
+  - UK
+  - EU
+  - Japan
+  - USA
+  - Australia
-author: "OWA"
+author: OWA
+permalink: /ja/blog/tim-berners-lee-on-apples-browser-engine-ban-and-web-apps/index.html
+layout: layouts/post.njk
+translated: false
 ---

 **TL;DR: Sir Tim Berners-Lee, inventor of the World Wide Web and HTML has expressed support for compelling Apple to allow other browser engines on iOS, as more competition leads to more innovation and bright ideas.
 He also states that having a powerful browser on iOS would *"change the dynamic"* with respect to web app's viability on mobile.**